 The Berkeley-Haas School of Business: Codifying, Embedding, and Sustaining Culture

-"When you look at institutions that are intentional about culture, they are not just intentional about it for five or 10 years; they’re intentional about it for 30, 40, or 50 years.
+"When you look at institutions that are intentional about culture, they aren't just intentional about it for five or ten years; they’re intentional about it for 30, 40, or 50 years.
 These examples show that institutions can maintain very strong cultures through successions but that culture still needs to evolve over time."

 - Richard K. Lyons, Dean

 In June 2017, as 56-year-old Richard Lyons, dean of the Berkeley-Haas School of Business prepared to make his announcement to step down (at the end of June 2018), he looked at his guitar in the corner of his office.